 In terms of things that I will actually use, this source-code requirement idea is good.
 However, the site itself is no longer maintained and has fallen into disrepair.

 Keep track of arXiv papers and the tweet mini-commentaries that your friends are discussing on Twitter.

 Because somehow some researchers have time for twitter and the opinions of such multitasking prodigies are probably worthy of note.
-I, however, will never contribute to such discourses.
+That is sadly beyond my own modest capacities.
 Anyway, great hack, good luck.

 Baldur Bjarnason, Neither Paper Nor Digital Does Active Reading Well:

 At least with paper, we can teach people to hack their tools—extend the printed book with post-its, commonplace books, bookmarks, and inline annotation.
-Doing the same in digital is incredibly hard without programming skills (see the low success rate above) or expensive tools, even when the closed silos allow it.[…]
+Doing the same in digital is incredibly hard without programming skills […] or expensive tools, even when the closed silos allow it.[…]

 The cognitive effort to actively and intelligently read a text in depth is, if not equal to, then on the same order of magnitude as the effort to write about a complex subject.

 But we only have full-featured tools to help us with writing.
 Ulysses, Tinderbox, Scrivener etc all make managing and writing a complex writing task much easier.
 Even code-oriented text editing workflows […] with their steeper learning curves are a major improvement over paper-based writing workflows.